bluehalo/ngx-starter/README.md

-test | Run karma tests with a watcher that will update as you change files. test:ci | Runs karma tests once and outputs code coverage results upon successful execution. lint | Runs the Angular CLI lint task (`ng lint`) and runs `stylelint` to lint scss files as configured by `stylelint.config.js` e2e | Runs end-to-end tests once and outputs test results to the console.
+test | Run karma tests with a watcher that will update as you change files. test:ci | Runs karma tests once and outputs code coverage results upon successful execution. lint | Runs the Angular CLI lint task (`ng lint`) and runs `stylelint` to lint scss files as configured by `stylelint.config.js` lint:fix | Runs the lint task and stylelint with the `--fix` option.
+Will make corrections to files where able. e2e | Runs end-to-end tests once and outputs test results to the console.

 ### Running the Development Server